Refrigerator troubleshooting: how to fix a fridge

 Do I need a professional to fix my refrigerator?

-If you’ve tried the simple solutions in this article or on Whirlpool Refrigerator Help and you haven’t had any luck, your refrigerator may be experiencing an issue that requires professional help.
+If you’ve tried the simple solutions in this article or on Whirlpool Refrigerator Help and you haven’t had any luck, your refrigerator may be experiencing an issue that requires professional help to access and service specific refrigerator components.
 If you have a Whirlpool® Refrigerator, schedule service and Whirlpool will connect you with an expert in your area.
 If you don’t have a Whirlpool® model, reach out to the maker of your refrigerator.

 Is it time for a new refrigerator?

-If your fridge is beyond repair or it’s time for a fresh start, Whirlpool is here to help with options for every kitchen.
+If your fridge is beyond repair, needs to be moved, or it’s time for a fresh start, Whirlpool is here to help with options for every kitchen.
 Visit the Appliance Finder to narrow down your options and find the right one for your home.
 Our refrigerators are filled with purposeful storage and innovations to fit any family.

 Get more refrigerator know-how

 How to Defrost Your Freezer Not sure how to defrost your freezer?
 Our guide will show you how to defrost a freezer so you can keep your day moving.